gtookes1/gtookes1/README.md

 ## Hi there 👋 | Glad you made it! 😃
 Sutdent of Course Careers 👩‍🎓|
 Becoming proficient in Azure Microsoft |
-Animal Lover 🐶🐈
+Animal Lover 🐶🐈<br>

-What I'm working on -->
+What I'm working on
-What I’m working on

-— Project 1
+- Item 1
-— Project 2
+- Item 2
-— Project 3
+- Item 3

 <!--
 **gtookes1/gtookes1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.